tachorzy/Gibraltr/README.md

-# Gibraltar
+# Gibraltr
 A website to check visa requirements for every country and every nationality.

-Inspired by Sherpa
+Gibraltr uses the latest data from the Passport Index to provide accurate and reliable information for your next trip.